NEEJUSINGH/neejusingh/README.md

 Welcome to my corner of the internet — where **code**, **consciousness**, and **creativity** unfold together.

-I explore the intersections between:
+I am currently exploring:
-- Artificial Intelligence & Human Insight
+- Artificial Intelligence and Machine Learning
-- Spiritual Practice & Mindful Technology
-- Practical Coding & Soulful Reflection

----
+- Technology tools that bridge AI and human presence
+- Mind training through ancient spiritual practice

 ## My Digital Garden

-Here are some spaces I am cultivating:

 ### [Portfolio Website](https://neejusingh.github.io/)
 A showcase of my projects — from AI tools to educational apps, all rooted in thoughtful design.